mcdonnellb/portfolio-site/README.md

 # COURSE-WORK
 course work for Software Development Diploma
-My idea for Project 1 is to put together a Portfolio site which I will use when looking for work as a web developer when I have completed my Diploma.
+My idea for Project 1 is to put together a Portfolio site which I will use when looking for work as an associate web developer when I have completed my Diploma.

-I really didn't know where to begin in terms of design or structure in general so I looked at sites such as thre below for inspiration as to what an award winnihng porfolio site looks like: http://www.rleonardi.com/design-portfolio/ http://y78.fr/3/
+I really didn't know where to begin in terms of design or structure in general so I looked at sites such as the two below for inspiration as to what an award winning porfolio site looks like: http://www.rleonardi.com/design-portfolio/ http://y78.fr/3/